aditya-sekhar/LogisticRegression/README.md

 ## 2. `MultipleLogisticRegression`
 Expands the concepts to handle `multiple features` (like keyword frequency, email length, etc.).
 It includes both vectorized and standard implementations.
 Features:

-- **Vectorized Implementation**: Efficient handling of multiple features for faster computation.
 - **Standard Implementation**: Traditional approach, ideal for deeper understanding of the mathematical operations.
 - **Fit Method**: Adapted for multiple features to optimize the weights and bias.
 - **Predict Method**: Extended to handle predictions with multiple inputs.